seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 ## The single-writer limitation

-The limitations of SQLite on servers has been [well documented](https://www.sqlite.org/whentouse.html#situations_where_a_client_server_rdbms_may_work_better) by the SQLite authors and the best [server side configurations](https://kerkour.com/sqlite-for-servers) disected, however the standout limitation is *high-volume websites* by which they mean *write-heavy websites*.
+The limitations of SQLite on servers has been [well documented](https://www.sqlite.org/whentouse.html#situations_where_a_client_server_rdbms_may_work_better) by the SQLite authors and the best [server side configurations](https://kerkour.com/sqlite-for-servers) dissected, however the standout limitation is *high-volume websites* by which they mean *write-heavy websites*.

 In [Write-Ahead Logging](https://www.sqlite.org/wal.html) mode (required by Litestream) SQLite employs a single writer by [design](https://www.sqlite.org/wal.html#concurrency) which allows at most one write transaction but many read-only transactions to run concurrently.
-This design places the bottleneck of a *high-volume write-heavy website* squarely on how to manage throughput on that single writer... and that brings us back to one of the core building-blocks of modern technology:
+This design places the bottleneck of a *high-volume write-heavy websites* squarely on how to manage throughput on that single writer... and that brings us back to one of the core building-blocks of modern technology:

 ## ACID